West End F.C. (Glasgow)

 West End Football Club was a Scottish association football club based in Cowlairs, Glasgow.

 History

 The club was founded in August 1873 out of a cricket club.
-The club's name was often given as West-end or West-End.
+The club's name was often given as West-end or West-End, although for its first couple of matches the name was given as West-End Wanderers, and the side said to be made up of footballers and cricketers.

-The club competed in the Scottish Cup for four seasons between 1874 and 1878, winning its first tie against Star of Leven F.C. at home with three unanswered second-half goals, but being unlucky enough in its first season to be drawn against Queen's Park F.C.; West End lost 7–0 in a "rough" game, "West End considering that charging was the play".
+The club competed in the Scottish Cup for four seasons between 1874 and 1878, winning its first tie against Star of Leven at home with three unanswered second-half goals, but being unlucky enough in its first season to be drawn against Queen's Park; West End lost 7–0 in a "rough" game, "West End considering that charging was the play".